platformsh/platformsh-docs/sites/platform/src/guides/symfony/faq.md

 set in your configuration.

 The version information can be set in your `.env` file or in the `doctrine.yaml` configuration file.
-The only important information there are the database engine and the version, everything else will be ignored.
+The only important pieces of information there are the database engine and the version; everything else will be ignored.

 Note that the environment variables are available in the deploy hook.